MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-quiet-times.md

   - enduser
 ---

+>[!IMPORTANT]
+> A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
+Preview features aren’t meant for production use and may have limited or restricted functionality.
+>
+> Microsoft doesn't provide support for this preview feature.
+Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
+Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

 # Quiet times background

 Quiet times enable you to configure specific times when messages won't send to customers to avoid contacting them when it's inappropriate.
 You may not want to send messages at specific times due to regulations, business policies, or other factors.
 Typically, quiet times are configured for overnight hours, weekends, or holidays.
 When quiet times are in place, the system holds the messages until the quiet times end.